unikraft/docs/content/en/community/hackathons/sessions/basic-app-porting/content/Overview_Providing-Build-Files.md

    ```

 The steps outlined above helped us begin the process of porting a simple application to Unikraft.
-It covers the major steps involved in the process of porting "from first principles," including addressing all the steps in the construction lifecycle of Unikraft unikernels.
+It covers the major steps involved in the process of porting `from first principles`, including addressing all the steps in the construction lifecycle of Unikraft unikernels.

 There are occasional caveats to this process, however.
-This is to do with context of the "unikernel model," that is, single-purpose OSes with a single address space, acting in a single process without context switches or costly syscalls.
+This is to do with the context of the `unikernel model`, that is single-purpose OSes with a single address space, acting in a single process without context switches or costly syscalls.
 Applications developed for Linux user space make a number of assumptions about its runtime, for example:

-* That all syscalls are available (which is not the case for Unikraft, although there is significant work being done to bring more syscalls to Unikraft);
+* That all syscalls are available (which is not the case for Unikraft, although there is significant work being done to bring more syscalls to Unikraft)
-* That the filesystem is complete;
+* That the filesystem is complete
-* That P in POSIX is _not_ silent: Unfortunately it is and Unix-type systems do not always adhere to standards and make their own assumptions.
+* That P in POSIX is _not_ silent: Unfortunately it is and Unix-type systems do not always adhere to standards and make their own assumptions
-  For example, oftentimes there are differences between Linux and BSD-type OSes which need to be accounted for; and,
+  For example, oftentimes there are differences between Linux and BSD-type OSes which need to be accounted for
-* That all features are necessary.
+* That all features are necessary

 In the next section we address how we can make changes to the application before it is compiled by the Unikraft build system in order to address the points above.